lingdocs/rtl-epub-maker/README.md

 Easily create EPUB e-book files with proper RTL support.

 This is a web app that uses [pandoc](https://pandoc.org) to create .epub files for e-books in RTL languages.
-Making RTL e-books can be tricky.
+Making e-books for right-to-left languages can be tricky.
 This tries app tries to simplify the process as much as possible, so that anyone can make them.

 ### [Try it live - RTL EPUB Maker 📚](https://rtl-epub-maker.lingdocs.com)